shivaGprasadh/Hiring-Tracker/README.md

 - Password policy: **8+ characters** with at least one uppercase letter, one lowercase letter and one digit.
 - Sessions expire when the browser closes (session cookie) and server-side after 24 h; resetting/disabling an account signs that user out everywhere.
 - Passwords are stored as **PBKDF2-SHA256 hashes** — they can never be viewed again, only reset.
+- **Forgot password:** users set a security question in **Profile → Security Question**; the login page's "Forgot your password?" link verifies email → question → answer and resets the password (revokes all sessions).

 ---

 # API Reference

-All endpoints except `POST /api/auth/signup` and `POST /api/auth/login` require the session cookie.
+All endpoints except auth-signup/login and the forgot-password flow require the session cookie.
 Mutations are role-gated (`admin` or `manager` per resource).

 ## Authentication